From a blogging perspective, I’m very excited to share today’s post with you.

 But you see, my last visit to Dallas-Fort Worth occurred during early March when the weather was still pretty nippy – quite different than the metroplex’s temperatures during the remainder of the year.
 Is that post helpful to readers visiting in March?
 Absolutely.
 Is it helpful to readers visiting in July?
 Not so much.

-So that’s why I’m glad to finally share a warm-weather packing list for Dallas-Fort Worth today.
+So after finally swinging a summer visit, I’m glad to share a warm-weather packing list for Dallas-Fort Worth today.

 Looking for more packing lists?
 Discover what's in my suitcase each season: Spring | Summer | Fall | Winter